Bowood House: 21st century

 The remaining house is still large, and the front wing is open to the public with rooms, paintings and sculpture on display.
 One of the rooms was the laboratory of Joseph Priestley, who discovered oxygen there on 1 August 1774.
 In the year 2000, Bowood House was designated an ACS National Historic Chemical Landmark in recognition of the importance of Priestley's discovery.

-It was discovered that the lake was formed at the sacrifice of a village called Manning's Hill, which to this day remains submerged.
+The lake was formed at the sacrifice of a village called Manning's Hill, which to this day remains submerged.
 In 2007, divers found the remains of two cottages and stone walls under the water.

-In the grounds are an adventure playground for children aged 12 and under, a large waterfall, and many gardens incorporating 2 mi of rhododendron walks in May and June, and carpets of daffodils, narcissi and bluebells in spring.
+On the grounds are an adventure playground for children aged 12 and under, a large waterfall, and many gardens incorporating 2 mi of rhododendron walks in May and June, and carpets of daffodils, narcissi and bluebells in spring.

 Park and gardens

 Bowood was laid out over 2,000 acres (8 km2) in the 1760s.
 It replaced an earlier, more formal garden of avenues and wildernesses.
 Brown's design encompasses a sinuous lake (almost 1 km long), with lawns sloping gently down from the house, and drifts of mature trees.
 Submerged in the lake are foundations of cottages forming the Mannings Hill hamlet, rediscovered by divers in 2007 in shallow but heavily sedimented water.

 Brown planted an arboretum of rare trees in the Pleasure Grounds behind the walled garden, and these were added to in the mid-19th century when a pinetum was begun.
 It was at about this time that the Doric Temple folly, originally situated by Brown in the Pleasure Grounds, was moved to its present position beside the lake.

 In 1766, Lady Shelburne visited the landscape garden created by Charles Hamilton on his Surrey estate, Painshill Park.
 Hamilton was then asked to improve on Capability Brown's design.
 Working with Josiah Lane, the artisan stonemason who had built a cascade and grotto at Painshill Park, in the 1780s Hamilton added a cascade, grottoes and a hermit's cave to the lakeside.

 The Italianate terrace gardens on the south front of the house were commissioned by the 3rd Marquess.
 The Upper Terrace, by Sir Robert Smirke, was completed in 1818, and the Lower, by George Kennedy, was added in 1851.
 Originally planted with hundreds of thousands of annuals in intricate designs, the parterres are now more simply planted.

-In 1987 the formal garden, pleasure ground, park and woodland were listed Grade I on the Register of Historic Parks and Gardens of special historic interest in England.
+In 1987 the formal garden, pleasure ground, park and woodland were listed as Grade I on the Register of Historic Parks and Gardens of special historic interest in England.
 A golf course was laid out towards the west of the park in the late 1990s and a hotel was opened nearby on the Home Farm site in 2009.